usnistgov/pfhub/paper/paper.md

    usage, run time and links to the simulation outputs stored in an archival resource.

- - On submission the [Staticman app](https://staticman.net/) is used to send the entered metadata to a GitHub pull request in a meta.yaml file that is added in a unique directory in the PFHub GitHub repository.
+ - On submission, the [Staticman app](https://staticman.net/) submits the entered metadata as a GitHub pull request to the PFHub GitHub repository.
+The metadata is stored in a YAML file with a unique path in the repository.

- - Travis CI performs linting on the data and fires up a new version of the website using [Surge](https://surge.sh/) so that the PFHub admins and users can check the new submission and make changes if necessary.
+ - Travis CI performs linting on the sumbission and then launches a new version of the website using [Surge](https://surge.sh/).
+The PFHub admins can then examine the new submission and further changes can be made if necessary.

-A combination of Jekyll templates and Coffeescript is used to access and download the data links in the meta.yaml files and then display the data in custom figures on the website.
-The combination of using the GitHub repository along with third party archival repositories to store metadata / data records avoids having to maintain a live database and associated backend app, which is difficult to manage for a small scientific project with limited funding and manpower.
+A combination of Jekyll templates and Coffeescript is used to access and download the data links in the submitted YAML files and then display the data in custom figures on the website.
+The combination of using the GitHub repository along with third party archival repositories to store metadata / data records avoids having to maintain a live database and associated backend app.
 The PFHub infrastructure provides a template for other small scientific communities to host custom content and integrate data from members of their community.